Peace negotiations in the Russo-Ukrainian war (2022–present): Polls of Russians

-Polls of other nations
+Polls in other countries

 A poll of Germans conducted by the Forsa and published in January 2023 found that over 80% believe it is more important to end the war through negotiations than for Ukraine to win, with only 18% disagreeing.
 A YouGov poll showed that in February 2023, 63% of respondents in Sweden wanted to support Ukraine in a war with Russia until Russian troops leave all occupied territories, even if it means prolonging the war.
 The corresponding figures were: in Denmark, 56%; in Britain 53%; in the United States 46%; in Spain 44%; Germany 40%; France 37% and Italy 29%.

-Between May and October 2023, US public support for arming Ukraine in its war against Russia decreased.
-By October 2023, support for US weapon shipments to Ukraine had dropped from 46% to 41% (again, compared with a poll taken in May 2023).
+A US poll in May 2023 showed 46% public support for arming Ukraine in its war against Russia.
+By October 2023, this support had dropped to 41%.
 Both sides of the political spectrum saw a decline.
 Since the counteroffensive started in June 2023, Ukrainian forces have only retaken a series of small villages and settlements and are only in control of a small percentage of the territories occupied by Russian forces during the conflict.